DEFINING FRIENDS

 PHIL LIVERPOOL

-Hi Bill, a lot of truth in what you say.
+Hi Bill, there's a lot of truth in what you say.
 I was also a long-distance runner and am still trying, but it is getting harder by the day - too much discomfort.
 Unfortunately, I think all the years of running were keeping me sane because of the natural high.
 And now, along with a few other things, as well as not running so much, I feel low.
 My problem is that those experiences I have committed to memory are what is bringing me down - totally irrational, I know.
 Regards, Phil.

 Bill